 Note

-• To prevent performance degradation, we recommend that you do not specify an excessive number of commands for the #no_loose_statistics-cmds parameter and an excessive number of keys for the #no_loose_statistics-keys parameter.
+• To prevent performance degradation, we recommend that you do not specify an excessive number of commands for the #no_loose_statistics-cmds parameter or an excessive number of keys for the #no_loose_statistics-keys parameter.
 In addition, make sure that these parameters are enabled only when you want to troubleshoot issues or perform O&M tasks.

 • A type value of 7: indicates the queries per second (QPS) of IP addresses.